-Ivory Coast World Cup 2026 Squad, Roster, Standings, Fixtures, and Kits – FWC Times
+Ivory Coast: World Cup 2026 Squad, Fixtures, Standings & Kits

-Ivory Coast arrive at the 2026 FIFA World Cup as AFCON champions and one of the most dangerous attacking sides Africa has produced in years.
-The Elephants won the Africa Cup of Nations on home soil in 2023, which lifted the team’s confidence and gave coach Emerse Faé a settled core to build toward North America.
-With Sébastien Haller leading the attack, Franck Kessié controlling midfield, and Ousmane Diomandé anchoring the defence, this is a squad capable of reaching the knockout rounds.
+Ivory Coast arrive at the 2026 FIFA World Cup as AFCON champions and one of Africa’s deepest squads.
+The Elephants won the Africa Cup of Nations on home soil in 2023, which lifted confidence and gave coach Emerse Faé a settled core to shape for North America.
+With Simon Adingra and Amad Diallo carrying direct attacking threat, Franck Kessié controlling midfield, and Ousmane Diomandé anchoring the defence, this is a squad capable of reaching the knockout rounds.

 Ivory Coast are placed in Group E alongside Ecuador, Germany, and Curaçao.
 The match against Germany is the defining group stage test — a heavyweight clash between two technically rich sides.
 Three points from the opener against Ecuador and a competitive result against Germany would put the Elephants firmly in contention.
 This page covers the full 26-man squad, key players, group stage fixtures, AFC qualifying standings, and the official kits for 2026.